Pod-Point/typescript/README.md

 **After** merging your code changes, create a new branch/PR from master and update the package version in `package.json` to whatever you wish the next release to be.

-**Before** merging this PR, create a release via GitHub with a tag version to match this package version number, this will trigger the tagged commit and in turn the automatic deplyment to NPM.
+**Before** merging this PR, create a release via GitHub with a tag version to match this package version number, this will trigger the tagged commit and in turn the automatic deployment to NPM.